Automorphisms of fine curve graphs for nonorientable surfaces: Automorphisms of the extended fine curve graphs

 We define the {\it extended fine curve graph} $\mathcal{EC}^{\dagger}(N)$ of a closed nonorientable surface $N$ to be a graph whose vertices are all the essential simple closed curves on $N$ or the inessential simple closed curves which bound a disk on $N$, and an edge is a pair of vertices which are disjoint in $N$.
 We emphasize that in our argument the vertex set of the extended fine curve graph $\mathcal{EC}^{\dagger}(N)$ of any closed nonorientable surface $N$ does not contain any inessential curves bounding a M\"obius band.

-Following the method of \cite{Long--Margalit--Pham--Verberne--Yao}, we also use convergent sequences described below to prove Theorem~\ref{thm:extended_graph}.
+Following the method of \cite{Long--Margalit--Pham--Verberne--Yao}, we use convergent sequences described below to prove Theorem~\ref{thm:extended_graph}.
 We see that the lemmas and corollaries correspond to \cite[Section 4]{Long--Margalit--Pham--Verberne--Yao} also hold for nonorientable surfaces.
-Then, it follows that the natural map $\nu\colon\mathrm{Homeo}(N_{g})\rightarrow\mathcal{EC}^{\dagger}(N_{g})$ is injective (c.f. \cite[Lemma 4.6]{Long--Margalit--Pham--Verberne--Yao}) and furthermore an isomorphism (c.f. \cite[Theorem 1.2]{Long--Margalit--Pham--Verberne--Yao}).
-Hence, in this section, we describe the definitions related to convergent sequences for closed nonorientable surfaces and prepare the lemmas and corollaries which we need to prove Theorem~\ref{thm:extended_graph}.
-Since the proofs of the lemmas and corollaries in this section are the same those of \cite{Long--Margalit--Pham--Verberne--Yao} for orientable surfaces, we will only describe why they are valid for nonorientable surfaces and omit their proofs.
+Since the proofs of the lemmas and corollaries in this section are the same as those of \cite{Long--Margalit--Pham--Verberne--Yao} for orientable surfaces, we will only describe why they are valid for nonorientable surfaces and omit their proofs.

 Let $N$ be a closed nonorientable surface of genus $g$.
 We say that a sequence of vertices $(c_{i})$ of $\mathcal{EC}^{\dagger}(N)$ {\it converges} to a point $x\in N$ if every neighborhood of $x$ contains all but finitely many of the corresponding curves to $c_{i}$, and we write $\mathrm{lim}(c_{i})=x$.
 If $(c_{i})$ is convergent, it must be that there exists $M>0$ so that each $c_{i}$ with $i>M$ bounds a disk in $N$.